beanhuo/beanhuo.github.io/_posts/2014-03-08-Django-message.md

 Example: Traditional form submissions where the user is redirected to a new page.

-Use JsonResponse()
+### Use JsonResponse()
-When you want to update the UI dynamically without reloading the page.
+- When you want to update the UI dynamically without reloading the page

-When you are using JavaScript (e.g., XMLHttpRequest or fetch) for form submission.
+- When you are using JavaScript (e.g., XMLHttpRequest or fetch) for form submission.

 Example: AJAX-based form submissions where the response is handled by JavaScript.

 Combining Both Approaches
 In some cases, you might want to use both approaches.
 For example:

-Use JsonResponse for AJAX-based form submissions.
+- Use JsonResponse for AJAX-based form submissions.

-Use messages.success() / messages.error() as a fallback for non-JavaScript users.
+- Use messages.success() / messages.error() as a fallback for non-JavaScript users.

 ```